sanjaymeena/sanjaymeena.github.io/_posts/tech/_posts/2016-04-11-Simplified Switchboard Corpus.md

 ### Load the Corpus

-Let's load the extended version of csv file creating from the java code.
+Let's load the extended version of csv file creating from the Java code.

 The dataset looks like following :